12 Verses to Pray for Unity in the Church

 “The hand of God was also on Judah to give them one heart to do what the king and the princes commanded by the word of the Lord.”
 (2 Chronicles 30:12 NASB)

-The New Testament is also filled with examples of the Church disagreeing – sometimes well and other times there were broken relationships.
+The New Testament is also filled with examples of the Church disagreeing, sometimes well, and other times there were broken relationships.

 But they never stopped praying for unity in the Church.
 It was critical then and it is still critical today!
+Disagreements do not ruin true unity, Christian unity!

 We know that Paul wrote letters as he prayed for the Church.
 We can pray as he did: